pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 **_Epic 3: Descriptive analyses_**
 - Story 1: Global geospatial map to show time lapse and current state of COVID-19 cases
 - Story 2: Racing bar chart (as alt viz) to show the spread of the virus
-- Story 3: Top trending news headlines
+- Story 3: Top trending COVID-19 news API or scraper code
+- Story 4: Viz/link UI for top news results

 **_Epic 4: Product tests and refinement_**
 - Story 1: Create tests to confirm model functionality